ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/bubble_quickstart.md

 ---
+noindex: true
-Title: "Bubble Plot - ScottPlot 4.1 Cookbook"
+title: "Bubble Plot - ScottPlot 4.1 Cookbook"
 Description: "Bubble plots display circles at specific X/Y locations.
 Each circle can be individually customized.
 Save the object that is returned when the bubble plot is created and call its Add() method to add bubbles."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71